Mark-Clegg/asm1802/README.md

                             ENDSUB  START
 ```

-Main code loads R6 with the address of the local START label (1001).
-Also, within the
+Main code loads R6 with the entry point address of the Flashq Subroutine, as specified by the ENDSUB
+statement.
+This evaluates to the subroutines local START label: 1001.

-subroutine, FlashQ will have it's initial address of START (1001)
+Within the subroutine, FlashQ retains it's initial address 1000.

 ## Macros

 ```
 ; Definition
-NAME    MACRO   Param1, Param2... , ParamN
+MAC     MACRO    Param1, Param2... , ParamN
         Assembly code
         ENDMACRO
 ; usage
-        NAME    1, "Hello", 'C'
+        MAC      1, "Hello", 'C'
 ```
-... defines a Macro named LABEL.
+... defines a Macro named MAC.
 Macros can be used anywhere in code, by using
-LABEL as the OpCode, followed by a matching list of arguments.
+the macro name as the OpCode, followed by a matching list of arguments.
-During assembly, Param1..N are substituted from the call.
+During assembly, the name is replaced by its content, and Param1..N are substituted where used.

 ### Notes